radhisharma/Landing-Page/README.md

 # Landing-Page
-Landing page of Travel site using HTML and CSS
+Landing page of Travel site using HTML ,css and javascript .